Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Introduction

+} The term ``stability" is motivated by statistical physics considerations as follows.
+Associating each partition $\sigma$ with a Hamiltonian (energy)

-In general, let $\sigma^{(v)}$ denote the configuration obtained by switching the value of the $v_{th}$ spin.
-We have:
+we can think of $s_\sigma(v)$ as quantifying the Hamiltonian (energy) change obtained upon switching the spin value of one of the nodes to an opposite value.
+Specifically, letting $\sigma^{(v)}$ denote the configuration obtained from $\sigma$ by switching the value of the vertex $v$, we observe from (\ref{eq:hamilton}), that

+Thus, the $h$-stability of the partition $\sigma$ means every spin flip results in energy ``increase'' by at least $h$ (in quotes since we allow negative values of $h$ as well).
+When $h=0$, this simply means $\sigma$ is a locally minimum configuration with respect to the objective function $H(\cdot)$. $s_\sigma(v, W)$ can also be interpreted as the normalized product of the spin value $\sigma_v$ of $v$ with its local field $\sum_{i=1}^n w_{vi}\sigma_i$.

-Configurations $\sigma$ satisfying $s_\sigma(v) \geq 0 \quad \forall v$ correspond to local optima, alternatively termed ``metastable states" of the Hamiltonian.
+Locally minimum configurations, namely configurations $\sigma$ satisfying $s_\sigma(v) \geq 0, \forall v$ are also called ``metastable states" of the Hamiltonian in the statistical physics language.
 Such states have been extensively studied in physics (e.g.: \citep{bray1981metastable,tanaka1980analytic,de1980white} for spin glass models).
-For notational convenience, we further define the following normalized energy function:

-The above formulation covers several related notions of interest: \begin{itemize} \item When $w_{ij}$ take values in $[0,\infty)$, we obtain the case of ferromagnetic interactions.
-In particular, suppose that the weights $w_{i,j}$ are sampled independently such that $w_{ij} \in \{0,1\}$ with $p(w_{ij}=1) = \frac{d}{n}$.
-Consider the graph with edges $\{(i,j):w_{i,j} =1 \}$.
-From Equation \ref{eq:friendli}, we have that $s_\sigma(v,W)$ is proportional to the difference between the number of neighbours of $v$ belonging to the same partition as $v$ and the ones belonging to the opposite partition.
-Following \cite{ferber2021friendly}, we refer to this difference as ``friendliness" of the $v_{th}$ vertex.
-Therefore, $s_\sigma(v,W)$ measures the friendliness/assortativness of the $v_{th}$ vertex in Erdos-Renyi graphs $\G(n,p=d/n)$. \item When the random edge weights $w_{ij}$ take values in $(-\infty,0]$, we obtain the case of antiferromagnetic interactions.
-In particular for $w_{ij} \in \{0,-1\}$ with $p(w_{ij}=-1) = \frac{d}{n}$, $s_\sigma(v, W)$ measures the unfriendliness/dis-assortativeness of the $v_{th}$ vertex in $\G(n,p=d/n)$, defined as the difference between the number of neighbours of $v$ belonging to the opposite partition and the ones belonging to the same partition. \end{itemize}